MPESA RECEIPT SERIALIZATION

 </smses>

-My initial implementation was filled with for-loops and was very slow, so I switched to using xml2.
+.
 I am still cranky when using it, fumbling around I was able to hook up the function.

-• Reading the xml using read_xml kinder obvious
+- Reading the xml using

-• Pick the attributes from the child nodes xml_attrs
+to directly access a single key. - Pick the attributes from the child nodes

-• Notice I created an object len_size this was to count the number of child attributes and picking the one with the highest count I pick that as the number of rows.
+this was to count the number of child attributes and picking the one with the highest count I pick that as the number of rows.

 func_xml_work <- function(i){